rakheshn/kong-ecs-demo/README.md

-# Usage
+### Usage for Shared
-1. Update the terraform.tfvars file accordingly
+0. Have your aws account credentials
-Then do
+1. Clone the repo
-      a. terraform init
+2. Update the terraform.tfvrars (example.terraform.tfvars)
-      b. terraform plan
+1. `terraform plan`
-      c. terraform apply
+2. `terraform apply`

-To Upload:
+### Usage for Shared
-1.Architecture
+0. Architecture